 Photo credit: Hernán Piñera; https://www.flickr.com/photos/hernanpc/

 What steers my mind to make me believe that there is a right and a wrong?
 How do I develop a liking for one thing and an aversion to the other?
-Sometimes, I am even fooled to strongly believe that there is an universal ‘right’ path for me, for my whole family, or for my society to follow.
+Sometimes, I even believe that there is an universal ‘right’ path for me, for my whole family, or for my society to follow.
 How do I develop this fondness?
 Who is the master of my choices and actions?

 Truth is a beautiful and terrible thingHarry Potter and the Philosopher’s stone